 There will always be more room for intelligent, efficient software design, and we’re only just beginning to scratch the surface.
 The great thing about software design is that all of the tools needed are essentially free and openly available.
 It’s the education that is expensive and time consuming.
-This is also a perfect small town business idea as it doesn’t matter where your customers are located.
-You can enjoy the beauty of a small town without sacrificing your income.
+This is also a perfect small town business idea as it doesn’t matter where your customers live.
+You will enjoy the beauty of a small town without sacrificing your income.

-In case you haven’t noticed, the trend in technology has been more towards highly integrated, simple communication.
-All of the biggest names in internet today are based primarily around communicating data.
-Youtube, Facebook, Twitter, Instagram, Reddit- these are all companies based on one idea: communication.
-They do it in their own ways, but that is at the core of what they do.
+In case you didn’t notice, the trend in technology is towards highly integrated, simple communication.
+Many of the biggest names in internet today are communication companies.
+Youtube, Facebook, Twitter, Instagram, Reddit- these are all companies with one main purpose: communication.
+They do it in their own ways, but communication is what they do.

 Your business can serve one of two functions: incorporating more forms of communication more tightly in a clever or convenient way, or disrupt that communication.
 After all, some people don’t like the way communication is going.
 Your business can be built around the idea of protecting and insulating your customers from this perceived intrusion.